Norfolk mayor asks for safe protests after person injured by falling Confederate monument in Portsmouth

 Mayor Kenny Alexander said thousands have participated in peaceful protests in Norfolk and the city hoped “that this very important dialogue will continue.”

-Alexander said Norfolk’s monument is 80 feet tall and and it not safe to try to remove it without a truck that has a construction crane.
+Alexander said Norfolk’s monument is 80 feet tall and it’s not safe to try to remove it without a truck that has a construction crane.

 - RELATED: Portsmouth Confederate monument broken apart hours after city moves forward in relocation process